(This article may or may not contain affiliate links. What does that mean?)

 Headlands Beach State Park – Mentor Ohio

-Headlands was my first beach growing up, and I know a lot of Ohioians can say the same.
-It’s the largest beach in Ohio, with a mile of sand along the water.
-It has ample parking and picnic shelters.
-It’s a bit of a walk from the parking lot to the water, so be prepared.
+Headlands was my first beach growing up, and I know a lot of Ohioans can say the same.
+It’s the largest beach in Ohio, with a mile-long beach.
+It has ample parking and picnic areas.
+It’s a bit of a walk from the parking lot to the large beach, so be prepared.
 Headlands has a gorgeous historic lighthouse.
 It’s not open to the public but you can walk around the grounds.
-There are also many trails in the park if you need a break from the beach, or from your kids.
+There are also many trails in the park that are the perfect place to get a break from the beach, or from your kids.

-Pro: Because Headlands is so large it’s less crowded.
-There are many different parking lots, don’t be afraid to drive around until you find one that isn’t crowded.
+Pro: Because Headlands is one of the best beaches to avoid crowds because it is so large, there are many different parking lots.
+Don’t be afraid to drive around until you find one that isn’t crowded.
 Good to know: There is a bathroom in front of every other parking area.

 Con: This beach is pretty rocky, especially down by the water.
 Water shoes would be a solid investment.